 For the 1/1000 sec that the shutter was open, and assuming the SUV’s speed was essentially constant during that time, we can say two things:

 Reflection 4.3.1.
 What is the difference in the meanings between saying, “The SUV’s speed was essentially constant during that time” and saying, “The SUV’s speed was constant during that time”?

 Reflection 4.3.2.
 Suppose D represents the number of meters that the SUV had traveled since it was manufactured instead of the number of meters it traveled that day.
-How would you need to adjust the statement $dD$ = s∙0.001 meters so that it would describe the SUV's change in distance traveled while the camera's shutter was open?
+How would you need to adjust the statement $dD$ = s∙0.001 meters so that it would describe the SUV's variation in distance traveled while the camera's shutter was open?
 Why?

 Exercises 1-3 refer to this photograph.